event4u-app/data-helpers/starlight/src/content/docs/performance/optimization.md

 ### #[NoAttributes] - Skip Attribute Processing

-Skip all attribute reflection and processing when you don't need validation, visibility control, or other attribute features.
+Skip all attribute reflection and processing when you don't need validation, visibility control or other attribute features.
 Type hint casts remain active:

 ```php
 use event4u\DataHelpers\SimpleDto;